piercus/generator-aws-lambda/app/templates/readme.md

 $ npm run build
 ```

-The zip file, generated in the `dist` directory, can now be deployed to AWS Lambda.
+The lambda function will be published on AWS Lamda.

 ### package.json